NLog/NLog/README.md

 1. Fork the NLog repos.
-1. Create a new branch in you current repos from the 'master' branch.
+1. Create a new branch in you current repos from the 'dev' branch. (critical bugfixes from 'master')
 1. 'Check out' the code with Git or [GitHub Desktop](https://desktop.github.com/)
 1. Check [contributing.md](.github/CONTRIBUTING.md#sync-projects)
 1. Push commits and create a Pull Request (PR) to NLog